HariGoutham/preparation/README.md

 ## 💻 LeetCode 75

 LeetCode 75 is a curated list of 75 essential coding problems that cover a wide range of topics and are commonly asked in technical interviews.
 This list helps in practicing and mastering key concepts.
 You can find the list [here](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions).
+You can find all premium questions for free [here](https://leetcode.ca/all/problems.html).

 ---